gruntwork-io/docs/_docs-sources/iac/stay-up-to-date/updating.md

 }
 ```

+After making the change, run `terraform plan`, inspect the output to ensure it looks as you expect, then run `terraform apply`.

 ## Patcher

 Keeping track of all references to modules and services is a complicated, error prone task.
 It's easy to miss a version or even be completely unaware that a downstream service is referencing a module.
 To solve this problem, Gruntwork developed [Patcher](https://docs.gruntwork.io/guides/stay-up-to-date/patcher), which shows the version of a module you are using, the latest version available, and the changelog for the module.
 If you're interested in trying out Patcher, please reach out to sales@gruntwork.io!